material-motion/material-motion/concepts/runtimes.md

 The purpose of a Runtime is to fulfill Plans of rich, interactive motion.
 In other words, a Runtime is an implementation of the [Plan/Fulfillment](patterns/plan-fulfillment.md) pattern.

-A Runtime instance must be able to do the following:
+A Runtime instance must be able to accomplish the following:

 - Commit to Plans.
 - Fulfill those Plans.